Quicr/quicr-arch-spec/moq-arch.md

 Below is an example that shows RUSH's video frame mapped to QuicR name for the session1, track 12 and video-id that maps to a given encoding.
-The groupId and objectId follow the encoder output.
+The groupID and objectID follow the encoder output.
 The payload of the published message will be formed by the actual encoded data along with metadata such as PresentationTimeStamp (PTS) and so on.